Minimal Bounded Speedups of Toeplitz Flows: Sufficient Conditions for Obtaining Toeplitz Flows

+Since $\tau$ is an isometry and $q$ is constant on clopen neighborhoods, the speedup $U$ preserves the metric structure of $G$.
+If $g$ and $g'$ are in the same clopen set on which $q$ is constant, then the distance between $U(g)$ and $U(g')$ is the same as the distance between $g$ and $g'$.
+It follows that $U$ is both equicontinuous and distal.
+Since $G$ is zero-dimensional, $(G,U)$ is a union of odometers.
+If $(G,U)$ is minimal, it is an odometer.

+Observe that the almost 1-1 property of $h$ is preserved, hence $(X,S)$ is an almost 1-1 extension of $(G,U)$.
+Hence, if $(X,S)$ is minimal, then $(G,U)$ is minimal and is thus an odometer.
+We conclude that $(X,S)$ is a minimal symbolic almost 1-1 extension of an odometer and hence it is Toeplitz.}

-\begin{theorem} Suppose that $(X,T)$ is a Toeplitz flow and $(X,S)$ is a minimal speedup of $(X,T)$.
-If there exists some $k\in \N$ such that for the KR-partition we have that every tower has the same orbit permutation and each orbit has the same `height' in each tower (i.e, for every $1\leq j \leq c$, the total number of levels labeled with orbit number $j$ in each tower is the same), then $(X,S)$ will be a Toeplitz flow. \end{theorem} \begin{proof} First observe that if every tower has the same permutation for some fixed $k\in \N$, then we may denote $\pi_i^{(k)} = \pi$ for simplicity (when $k$ is understood).
+For the proof of (2), first observe that if every tower has the same permutation for some fixed $k\in \N$, then we may denote $\pi_i^{(k)} = \pi$ for simplicity (when $k$ is understood).
 Also note that if $(X,S)$ is minimal, then $\pi$ must be a cyclic permutation on $\{1,2,\ldots, c\}$.
 If $\pi$ were not a cyclic permutation, then there would be some subcycle of length $\ell < c$ such that $\pi^\ell (1) = \pi \circ \cdots \circ \pi(1) = 1$.
 In this case we would have points in $X$ that do not enter into every orbit labeling, which contradicts the minimality of $(X,S)$.
 We thus have that $\pi^c(j) = j$ for all $j\in \{1,2,\ldots, c\}$.
 By the construction of the KR-partitions, the orbit labeling, and the fact that $(X,T)$ is a Toeplitz flow, it will follow that for every $k'\geq k$, each tower in $\mathcal{P}(k')$ will have the same permutation.

 Now suppose for some $k\in\N$ we have that for every pair of towers $A_i^k$ and $A_l^k$ and every orbit label $j\in \{1,2,\ldots, c\}$ it holds that $o_i^k(j) = o_l^k(j)$.
 Because $(X,T)$ is Toeplitz, $\mathcal{P}(k+1)$ has precisely $N(k+1)$ towers each formed by stacking $p_{k+1}/p_k$ towers from level $\mathcal{P}(k)$ on top of each other (where $(p_k)$ is the period structure for $(X,T)$), and each tower in $\mathcal{P}(k)$ has the same permutation and the same orbit labeling, it follows that each tower in $\mathcal{P}(k+1)$ will also have the same orbit labeling.
 That is, for all $k'>k$, for any two towers $A_i^{k'}$ and $A_l^{k'}$ and any orbit label $j\in \{1,2,\ldots, c\}$ it holds that $o_i^{k'}(j)=o_l^{k'}(j)$.